MarkoSterk/PyJolt/README.md

 ### Automatic session handling

-Because it is easy to forget to close an active session a convenience decorator can be used:
+Because it is easy to forget to close/commit an active session a convenience decorator can be used:

 ```
 @post("/")